xanderhades/railsgoat/notes.md

 `brakeman --color -o /dev/stdout -o brakeman/output.json -o brakeman/report.html`

 I can then analyze the results from stdout, from brakeman/output.json or from a nicer brakeman/report.html file in a web browser

+I then added `.github/actions/workflows/sast.yml` to scan the repository on a pull request, and upload the results to github itself, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman

 ## setup railsgoat
 Read `README.md` for instructions to run railsgoat locally.
 I'll go with the provided docker compose stack.